-Principal approve all suspensions between (1) and (5) days ensure the school's student suspension and return to school processes are documented in the school SBS Plan ensure information on the school's approach to and use of suspension for students is made available to students, parents and legal guardians e.g., parent portal manage the response to appeals that may be received for suspensions for (1) to (5) days duration for suspensions between (6) and 10 days, consult with the Senior Leader - School Progress and Performance prior to approval for suspensions more than 10 days, consult with the Head School Progress and Performance through the Senior Leader School Progress and Performance.
+Role Responsibilities Principal ensure the school's student suspension and return to school processes are documented in the school Student Behaviour Support Plan ensure information on the school's approach to and use of suspension for students is made available to students, parents and guardians respond to appeals for suspensions under three (3) days duration manage complaints about student suspensions under the Student, Parent and Guardian Complaints Management procedure.
+Senior Leader - School Progress and Performance (BCE) respond to appeals for suspensions over three days in length.